 Many people have never seen the cocoa fruit the main ingredient to make the chocolate using the seeds from cacao, it’s originally from Bahia.
 You still can eat the white fruit that covers the cacao seeds.

-Jaca are known for having a distinct aroma and the flavor is similar to a tart banana.
-The flesh of the jackfruit is starchy and fibrous, and is a source of dietary fibre.
+Jaca is known for having a distinct aroma and the flavor is similar to a tart banana.
+The flesh of the jackfruit is starchy and fibrous and is a source of dietary fibre.
 In Brazil, three varieties are recognized.
 These are: jaca-dura, or “hard” variety, which has firm flesh and the largest fruits that can weigh between 15 and 40 kilograms each; jaca-mole, or “soft” variety, which bears smaller fruits, with softer and sweeter flesh; and jaca-manteiga, or “butter” variety, which bears sweet fruits, whose flesh has a consistency intermediate between the “hard” and “soft” varieties.

 Carambola is a pale-yellow to green fruit with ribbed edges and firm flesh.
 When sliced horizontally, it looks like a star, its can taste very sweet when it’s very yellow.

 Mamoa is one of main Brazilian fruits that Brazilians like to eat every day for breakfast.

 Fruta do conde, also known in Brazil as “pinha” and called “sugar-apple” in English.
 It tastes like some kind of hybrid of a banana and a pea, though it takes a bit of practice to tell them apart either by taste or visually.

 Jaboticaba is very similar in appearance to açai.
 This Brazilian fruit is sometimes used in the making a wine or liquour.
 That is if you don’t want to eat it fresh or in a dessert.